Open topic with navigation

 The following I_ACTIVATE call instructs UI Toolkit to treat the period key as enter.

 The following example deactivates the period and hyphen keys.
 This returns these characters to their normal state as input characters.
 In addition, this example activates the tab key.
-After this call, tab will terminate a field as if the user pressed enter, and %RDTRM will return 9.
+After this call, tab will terminate a field as if the user pressed enter, and %RDTRM (or %RTERM) will return 9.

 xcall i_activate(D_DEACTIVATE, %decml('.'), %decml('-'), D_ACTIVATE, 9)